bem-site/bem-method/blog/first-bem-hack/first-bem-hack.en.md

 Hi everyone,

 The first BEM hackathon took place in Moscow, on 14 - 16 November, 2014.
-It took us long to go from an idea to the actual realization, and we would now like to share our experience, achievements and plans for the future with you.
+It took us long to go from an idea to the actual realization, and we would now like to share our experience, achievements, and plans for the future with you.

 ## A little background history